 Sleep apnea is a serious sleep disorder in which breathing is interrupted.
 If you snore loudly and feel tired even after sufficient sleep.
+Sleep apnea treatment can include lifestyle changes and surgery.

 The main types are:

-- Obstructive sleep apnea: which occurs when throat muscles relax and it is the most common apnea.
+which occurs when throat muscles relax and it is the most common apnea.

-- Central sleep apnea: This occurs when the muscles that control breathing could not receive signals from the brain.
+This occurs when the muscles that control breathing could not receive signals from the brain.

-- Complex sleep apnea syndrome: a combination of both obstructive sleep apnea and central sleep apnea
+A combination of both obstructive sleep apnea and central sleep apnea

 Early treatment can ease your symptoms and might help prevent heart problems and other complications associated with the same.